Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 }
 ```

 Did you notice the changes?
 I did two things.
-I switched the direction of the relational  operator from less than or equal to and made it greater than or equal to.
-The second thing I did was multiple movement by -1.
-Why would I do that.
-Okay this break it down.
+I switched the direction of the relational operator from less than or equal to and made it "greater than or equal to."
+The second thing I did was multiply movement by -1.
+Why would I do that?
+Okay, let's break it down.

 ```html
     if(x >= 800)